 The answer is that it is certainly not easy at all.
-Forget all the one off ‘good luck‘ stories you may have read in the news.
+Forget all the one-off good luck stories you may have read in the news.

 The best advice I can give is by way of an analogy.
-Imagine walking into your local book store.
+Imagine walking into your local bookstore.
 What do you see?
 Now think carefully.

-Ok, so you see the latest biography by someone famous occupying a cardboard display box.
+You see the latest biography by someone famous occupying a cardboard display box.
 It sells of course, but only for a month or two at most.

 Next to this will be a display of the top ten selling books.
 Top Ten?
 But by whose decision?
 Newspapers, NYT, Time, or more than likely, the shop owner.
 Who cares anyway, it’s the top ten by someone’s decision.

 Then move on to the neatly laid out display of books on special.
 Coffee table books, recent but fading best sellers and of course, more colourful cookery books.